Susseratal/ncmusic/README.md

 ncmusic

 This is an ncurses client for music.
-Basically, I don't have Spotify premium and don't like Spotify.
+Basically ncpsot, but I don't have Spotify premium and don't like Spotify.

 With this in mind, I'm creating a similar client except it's written in Python, as any sensible program is, but it both takes inspiration from the ncspot program and also I'm possibly going to use a bunch of the curses code